KyleDennis25/Credit-Card-Fraud-Detection/README.md

 **smote.py**- Python file containing a helper function for performing SMOTE oversampling on a given training set.

-**train_and_pred.py**- Python file containing a helper function that trains a given model, and makes predictions on a test set.
+**train_and_pred.py**- Python file containing a helper function that trains a given model, and makes predictions on a given test set.

 # Dataset
 The dataset used is from Kaggle- https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud